amplitude/ampli-examples/python/simple/v1/README.md

 If you want to use your own tracking plan and Ampli Wrapper
 1. `npm i -g @amplitude/ampli`
 2. `ampli pull`
+3. Edit .env file add your API key
-3. Update `app.py` to use the events from your tracking plan
+4. Update `app.py` to use the events from your tracking plan

 # Project structure
 * README.md - you are here *